-Taking questions from potential investors after a pitch
+How to take questions from potential investors after a pitch

 A pitch is a high-pressure situation.
 It can feel like one wrong answer will make or break an investment offer.
 As you feel the adrenalin start to course through your veins, what can you do to make sure you’re showing off your business or project idea in its best light?

 Firstly, understand that preparation is everything.
 If you’ve ever watched Dragon’s Den you’ll have seen that the greatest criticism that the dragons level against potential investees is that they don’t know their numbers.
 Make sure you know yours.
 Net profits, projections and margins all need to be practised and reeled off confidently when needed.